benjaminoakes/homesick-vi-everywhere/README.md

 * `python`
 * `sqlite3`
 * `tmux`
-* ...and possibly others that use GNU readline
+* ...and others that use GNU readline

 ## Installation